 The Washington State Department of Ecology (DOE) made significant changes to the Wetland Rating System for Western Washington manual, which became effective January 1, 2015.
 The changes to the rating system were designed to provide a more accurate characterization of wetland functions.
-After reviewing the model, DOE has refined its model and developed updated guidance in its July 2018 supplemental report, Modifications for Habit Scores (Exhibit 2)
+After reviewing the model, DOE has refined its model and developed updated guidance in its July 2018 supplemental report, Modifications for Habit Scores.

-The following is a list of major changes from 2016:
+The following is a list of major changes:

-1. Updated definitions added in Chapter 14.08; 2.
+1. Updated definitions added in Chapter 14.08 LSMC; 2.
 Section 14.88.120 Regulated Activities updated for compliance with the model ordinance, including references to assumption of Class IV permits and limitations on subdivisions; 3.
-Section 14.88.220 Allowed Activities updated for compliance with the model ordinance, adding new sections (a) through (d); 4.
+Section 14.88.220 Allowed Activities updated for compliance with the model ordinance, adding new sections (a) through (d) - section describes when stormwater facilities may be allowed in critical area buffers; 4.
 Section 14.88.275 Mitigation/Enhancement Plan Requirements updated to include criteria for data collection; 5.
 Section 14.88.276 Alternative Mitigation added that would allow purchase of credits or payment of in-lieu fees for impacts to streams, wetlands and associated buffers;

-6. Section 14.88.287 Fencing and Signage updated for compliance with the model ordinance; 7.
-Section 14.88.290 Critical Areas Tracts and Easements added to clarify when the city will require the dedication of a tract or easement to establish a Native Growth Protection Area; 8.
-Section 14.88.297 On-site Density Transfer for Critical Areas updated to clarify the extent and allowed modifications for on-site density transfers; and 9.
-Section 14.88.440 Mitigation updated to include specific requirements for innovative design; 10.
+6. Section 14.88.285(d) defines when fences and walls will be allowed in critical areas and buffers and materials; 7.
+Section 14.88.287 Fencing and Signage updated for compliance with the model ordinance; 8.
+Section 14.88.290 Critical Areas Tracts and Easements added to clarify when the city will require the dedication of a tract or easement to establish a Native Growth Protection Area; 9.
+Section 14.88.297 On-site Density Transfer for Critical Areas updated to clarify the extent and allowed modifications for on-site density transfers; and 10.
+Section 14.88.440 Mitigation updated to include specific requirements for innovative design; 11.
 Part VIII Wetlands - most of this section was updated for compliance with the model ordinance. - New purpose statement - Section 14.88.800 - Wetland rating manual reference and the description of wetland types updated - Section 14.88.805 - Allowed activities updated - Section 14.88.820 - A new Exemptions section added - Section 14.88.825 - Requirements updated - Section 14.88.830 - Section on Buffers updated including Table 14.88-II Wetland Buffers - all buffers would increase - Table 14.88-III Required Measures, buffer averaging, and buffer conditions - Section 14.88.840 adds/modifies subsections related to buffer mitigation ratios, innovative design and credit/debit methodology.